AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/component-mapping.md

 level: Experienced

 ---
-# Component mapping in AEM Sites (using composite component mapping)
+# Component mapping for AEM Sites (using composite component mapping)

 The article talks about the various aspects of component mapping for AEM sites (using composite component mapping).